learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 Some history: I missed a security deposit to the electric company when I moved to Oklahoma because I had written it down on a Napkin while eating a Subway sandwich and they cut off power to my home!
 The year was 2011 and I decided enough is enough, I need to get out of my own head and start using something ... anything ... that can help me keep my life on track.

 I found Evernote, became a paid subscriber and did not look back.
 Life was good!
-Until ... searching in Evernote started going bad and eventually just became downright unusable. as time went on or maybe I took notice that their search wasn't very good as the number of notes increased beyod a thousand over a few years.
+Until ... searching in Evernote started going bad and eventually just became downright unusable.
+My angst is well documented here. as time went on or maybe I took notice that their search wasn't very good as the number of notes increased beyod a thousand over a few years.

 What it lacks, as of <u>now</u>: